-After the Initial Assessment Report, and if a mediation is agreed, the Head of EIB-CM will send a Mission Letter to the Directors General concerned and to the project stakeholders involved in the initial assessment and which have been invited, and accepted to participate in a collaborative resolution process.
+After the Initial Assessment Report, and if mediation is agreed, the Head of EIB-CM will send a Mission Letter to the Director(s) General concerned and to the project stakeholders involved in the Initial Assessment and who have accepted the invitation to participate in a collaborative resolution process.
 This letter will inform of the start of the process and propose the next steps of the mediation.